Joban-Bhangu77/Python-AI-PortfolioLab/Day7_Advanced_Conditional_Statements/README.md

-Day 7 - Advanced Conditional Statements in Python
+Day 7 – Advanced Conditional Statements in Python

-This project demonstrates advanced conditional statements in Python, including if-elif-else, nested conditions, match-case statements (Python 3.10+), and inline (ternary) conditions.
+Learn and practice advanced conditional statements in Python, including:

+✅ if-elif-else statements

+✅ Nested conditions

+✅ match-case statements (Python 3.10+)

+✅ Inline (ternary) conditions

 🔹 Project Overview

-Python conditional statements allow you to control the flow of a program by executing code only when certain conditions are met.
-This project covers:
+Conditional statements control the flow of a program, executing code only when certain conditions are met.

+This project demonstrates:

-🔹Basic if-elif-else statements – Decide outcomes based on multiple conditions.
+🔹Basic if-elif-else – Decide outcomes based on multiple conditions.

 🔹Nested if statements – Handle multiple conditions within a single branch.